proof88/PGE/PGE/docpages/menu-04-Networking.md

       onGameRunning() {
         proofps_dd::PRooFPSddPGE::onGameRunning() {
-          // this block contains updates in v0.1.3 and v.0.1.4
+          // this block contains updates in v0.1.3 and v0.1.4

+          serverUpdateWeapons() {
+              // This block is at framerate since v0.1.4, previously it was in server tick.
+              // The reason of moving this to framerate is that in v0.1.4 attack/mouse left button became a continuous operation, thus player attacking state
+              // is saved on server-side until explicitly said so, and need to invoke wpn->pullTrigger() as often as possible which cannot be done simply with
+              // tickrate.
+A fast-firing weapon such as the mchun with ~6 shots/second need to be "triggered" more frequently than tickrate, otherwise some
+              // bullets will be fired some millisecs later than expected.
+              // And anyway even with a pistol it is not acceptable if client pulls trigger at time point T but server actually creates bullet at T + (50-16.6) msec
+              // later (worst case).

+              // v0.1.4: Might generate 1 MsgWpnUpdateFromServer for updating bullet count for firing (wpn->pullTrigger() returns true), so:
+              // 1*7 * 60 = 420 PKT/s @ 60 FPS outgoing total,
+              // that is 60 PKT/s @ 60 FPS to a single client.
+              // This is true only if a shot is actually fired in every frame, that actually cannot happen due to the fastest firing weapon is mchgun with
+              // 150 msec firing_cooldown, effectively limiting the value to:
+              // 1*7 * 6.7 = ~ 49 PKT/s @ 60 FPS outgoing total,
+              // that is ~6.7 PKT/s @ 60 FPS to a single client.

+              // Might send nClientsCount number of MsgWpnUpdateFromServer, currently only for reloading a weapon:
+              // max.
+7 * 60 = 420 PKT/s @ 60 FPS total outgoing to clients,
+              // that is max 1 * 60 = 60 PKT/s @ 60 FPS to a single client.
+              // However reloading is also rate-limited by reload_time weapon cvar, that is 1500 msecs currently for both pistol and mchgun.
+              // Thus this is not considered yet.
+Later, if per-bullet-reloadable weapons will be available, we will consider this again.
+              // Note that if a reload_time is less than or close to tickrate, it won't be properly updated as intended.
+That is also a reason why this function
+              // is not in the server tick anymore.
+          }

           if (getNetwork().isServer()) {
           @TICKRATE (ideally 20 Hz)                // v0.1.3: this was @FRAMERATE in v0.1.2, so all results in this block are only 1/3 of v0.1.2. mainLoopServerOnlyOneTick() {
                 serverGravity();                   // no networking
                 serverPlayerCollisionWithWalls();  // no networking

-                serverUpdateWeapons() {
-                    // might send nClientsCount number of MsgWpnUpdateFromServer, currently only for reloading a weapon:
-                    // max.
-7 PKT * 20 Hz = 140 PKT/s @ 20 Hz total outgoing to clients,
-                    // that is max 1 PKT * 20 Hz = 20 PKT/s to a single client.
-                    //
-                    // However reloading is also rate-limited by reload_time weapon cvar, that is 1500 msecs currently for bith pistol and mchgun.
-                    // Note: we need to remember that if a reload_time is less than or close to tickrate, it won't be properly updated as intended.
-                    //
-                    // AP-99: introduce a run-time warning about this for the future, whenever we have a reload_time really low, we will be aware of this!
-                }

                 serverUpdateBullets() {
                     // Until v0.1.3 server continuously sent all bullet movements to clients